Collinskim001/Collinskim001/README.md

 - 👋 Hi, I’m @Collinskim001
 - 👀 I’m interested in data science and machine learning algorithm.
-- 🌱 I’m currently learning MA.
+- 🌱 I’m currently learning Machine Learning.
 - 💞️ I’m looking to collaborate on creating Algorithms for AI application s.
 - 📫 How to reach via Twitter.